darklang/dark/README.md

 ## Contributing

+The best way to contribute is to [join our Discord](https://darklang.com/discord-invite) and say hi!

 We are committed to make Dark easy to contribute to.
 Our [contributor docs](https://docs.darklang.com/contributing/getting-started) will help guide you through your first PR, find good projects to contribute to, and learn about the code base.

+That said, we are still in the early stages of building out the new version of Dark, and are a bit behind on our docs.
+If you have any questions, please touch base in Discord.

 ### Getting started

-The easiest way to get to get started is to [follow our VSCode setup instructions](docs/vscode-setup.md).
+The easiest way to get to get started is to [follow our VS Code setup instructions](docs/vscode-setup.md).

 Note that there are contribution instructions - if you just want to try darklang out, sign up at https://darklang.com.